 Protection From Electronic Banking Fraud and Errors

-In a world of instant electronic payments and money transfers, you might worry about a simple mistake draining your bank account (or it could happen due to fraud).
+In a world of instant electronic payments and money transfers, you might worry about a simple mistake or fraud draining your bank account.
 Your money could be withdrawn by somebody thousands of miles away, and you’ll never know about it unless you review your accounts or start getting overdraft notices.

 In many cases, you do not have to pay when something goes wrong with your bank account.
 Federal law gives you the right to have those fraudulent charges removed.
 But you also have the responsibility that comes with those rights.
 Your job is to monitor your accounts and report any problems to your bank or credit union quickly.

 Your bank or card issuer might offer benefits above and beyond what’s required by law.
-You’ll often hear of a “zero liability” policy, and those features can help you manage your risk (the benefits are similar to the protection you get with a credit card).
-But you still might be without cash in your account for a few days while things are sorted out.
+Even if you have zero liability, you still might be without cash in your account for a few days while things are sorted out.

 - ATM withdrawals

-- Debit card transactions (whether completed in-person, online or by phone)
+- Debit card transactions completed in-person, online, or by phone

-- Transfers in and out of your accounts (such as direct deposit or online bill payments – but if your bank prints and mails a check, the payment might not be covered)
+- Transfers in and out of your accounts, such as direct deposit or online bill payments.
+However, if your bank prints and mails a check, the payment might not be covered.

 If your debit card gets stolen, it’s important to act quickly.
 If you notify your bank of the loss before any unauthorized charges hit your account, you aren’t liable for the charges.
 However, waiting can cost you.

 You can be held responsible for up to $50 of unauthorized charges if you notice the charges and tell your bank of the loss within two business days of the loss.
 The more time you allow to pass, the greater your portion of uncovered expenses grows.
-You may be responsible for up to $500 of unauthorized charges if you wait to tell your bank within 60 days (but you miss the two business day deadline).
+You may be responsible for up to $500 of unauthorized charges if you wait to tell your bank after two days but within 60 days.

-Wait longer and your risk is unlimited.
-If you wait more than 60 days – thieves can drain your account and spend money you don’t even have by using overdraft lines of credit.
+If you wait longer than 60 days to report fraud, you could be liable for all charges.
+Thieves can drain your account and spend money you don’t even have by using overdraft lines of credit.

 After you Notify your Bank

-Once you notify your bank of any problems, do you get the money back immediately?
-Not necessarily.
-This is another way debit cards are riskier than credit cards: the money you need for bills might not be available when you need it (whereas an error on a credit card does not have a direct and immediate effect on your checking account).
+Once you notify your bank of any problems, you won't necessarily get reimbursed immediately for any losses.
+This is another way debit cards are riskier than credit cards: It's your own money being stolen as opposed to a line of credit being fraudulently tapped.
+The money you need for bills or other day-to-day expenses might not be available when you need it.

 Notifying your bank might require more than just a phone call or a quick email.
-To get full protection under Regulation E, it’s essential to follow any instructions that your bank provides.
+To get full protection under the EFTA, it’s essential to follow any instructions that your bank provides.
 After a verbal notification, you may be required to submit a specific form or provide documentation proving that you’re not responsible for the charges.
 If you skip any steps, you might forfeit your rights.

 More (or Less) Protection

-Regulation E is not the only set of rules that can protect you from fraud and errors.
+The EFTA is not the only set of rules that can protect you from fraud and errors.
 State laws sometimes provide additional relief.
-Find consumer protection resources in your state if you’re having problems (ask the Office of the Attorney General if you don’t know where to start).
+Find consumer protection resources in your state if you’re having problems.
+The website for your state's attorney general is a good place to start.

 Unfortunately, if you run a business, you don’t enjoy the same protection as consumers.
-Regulation E does not cover business accounts, so it’s especially important that you monitor bank accounts, manage cash levels, and keep track of spending cards.
+The EFTA does not cover business accounts, so it’s especially important that you monitor bank accounts, manage cash levels, and keep track of spending cards.
 However, you might get zero liability protection from credit card issuers.